dapr/quickstarts/tutorials/hello-kubernetes/README.md

 ## Step 3 - Deploy the Node.js app with the Dapr sidecar

+`dapr.io/enable-api-logging: "true"` annotation is added to node.yaml file by default to see the API logs.

 <!-- STEP
 name: Deploy Node App
 sleep: 60